tcmulder/aquamin/docs/features/block-configuration.md

 ## Creating Blocks

 The easiest way to create a block is to run `wp aquamin block create` ([see the docs](/features/wp-cli#wp-aquamin-block-create)).
-Aquamin will scaffold a new block directory for you in `aquamin/assets/block-library/`, and after you restart Parcel it will appear as a registered block within WordPress.
+Aquamin will scaffold a new block directory for you in `aquamin/assets/block-library/`, and after you restart webpack it will appear as a registered block within WordPress.
 Note that aquamin only loads assets associated with a block on pages where that block appears, which helps with site performance.

 ?> If you'd prefer not to use WP-CLI, simply copy the appropriate block scaffold directory out of `aquamin/includes/cli/templates/`, then find and replace the "template" placeholder code and filename prefixes you'll find.